Refinance rates with Laurel Road start at 1.89%.

 For example, let’s say you have three loans:

-By following this strategy, you’ll save the most interest possible on each subsequent payment.
-Just make sure that your servicer knows to apply extra payments to the principal balance and not to future payments.
+By following this strategy, you’ll save the most amount of interest possible on each subsequent payment.
+Just make sure your servicer applies the extra payments toward the principal balance and not to future payments.

-If you have a loan, one of the worst choices you can make is to skip a payment.
+One of the worst choices you can make is to skip a payment once your student loan grace period expires.
 It’s a bad decision for a variety of reasons including:

 - You can end up defaulting on your loan, which can mean that your loan becomes a case for collection agencies.